 However, this is only one stage, in a race of 18 stages.

 Experienced riders know how to pace themselves.
-They have their strategy in place and stick to the plan or tweak as they go, depending on what’s happening on the day, with their team members and the other teams in the race.
+They have their strategy in place and stick to the plan or tweak as they go, depending on what’s happening on the day, the conditions, with their team members and the other teams in the race.

 Rarely do they improvise unless they are literally caught in the moment, like Phillipe above, disappearing into the abyss.